-- A bag of salad greens including (either/all of) radicchio, curly endive, red leaf, frisée
+- A bag of salad greens which can include radicchio, curly endive, red leaf, frisée

-- A large handful of green beans, ends removed
+- A handful of green beans ends removed

-- A large handful of sugar snap peas
+- A handful of sugar snap peas or mange tout

 - 1 shallot

-- A handful of both coriander and mint leaves
+- A handful of fresh coriander and mint leaves

 - 2 spring onions

 - Preheat the oven to 200°C/180°C fan.
-Pop the chicken into a baking tray, sprinkle generously with oil and seasoning and add the butter.
+Pop the chicken into a baking tray, sprinkle with 1 tbsp oil, the salt and pepper and add the butter.
 Once the oven is hot, slide the dish inside and cook for 30 minutes, until the skin is golden and crispy and the juices run clear.

 - Next, mix the dressing.
-Finely chop the ginger and garlic.
+Grate the ginger and garlic on the finest surface of your grater.
 In a jug mix together the juice of half the lime, the sesame oil, soy sauce, honey, ginger and garlic, taste and squeeze in more lime if necessary.

-- Slice the shallot in half then chop into crescent moons.
-Heat a little olive oil in a frying pan then add the green beans and shallots.
+- Slice the shallot in half lengthways then chop into crescent moons.
+Heat the ½ tbsp olive oil in a frying pan then add the green beans and shallots.
 Stir fry them until there is some colour on the beans and the shallots are gold and crisp.

 - Slice the sugar snaps into bite-sized pieces.
 Rinse the salad leaves in cold water and dry with some kitchen paper or a salad spinner if you’re fancy.